Gen.G: Rocket League

+ApparentlyJack, Chronic and noly joined the starting roster, with Pollo as substitute.
+Allushin joined as coach on the 30th.
+This team would compete in the RLCS 2022–2023 season.
+They would go on to win two regionals during that season along with the Fall Split Major held in Rotterdam.
+April 10, 2023 Pollo leaves as the sub.
+October 7, 2023, Noly leaves the roster and on October 10, 2023 Gen.G announces that Firstkiller joins ApparentlyJack and Chronic.
+April 25, 2024, Chrome joins as coach and Allushin is moved to the inactive roster.
+October 31, 2024 Chronic, ApparentlyJack, and FirstKiller are released.
+On November 19, 2024 Gen.G Mobil1 Racing acquire the roster of jstn, Majicbear, and CHEESE. join, with RawGreg as coach and Kevpert as assistant coach.
+CHEESE. left on October 9, 2025 and was replaced by rise. on the 11th. jstn. was replaced by frosty on March 6, 2026.

 Valorant

 On May 4 entered Valorant with the acquisition of FRENCH CANADIANS.
 Gen.G would win the first major North American VALORANT, T1 x Nerd Street Gamers Invitational.
 Gen.G would go on to win an additional 3 tournaments in 2020 – Pittsburgh Knights Tournament Series, Pulse Invitational, and Pittsburgh Knights Before Christmas.
 After being accepted into the Valorant Pacific League, Gen.G moved its Valorant operations to Korea.

 During the 2024 season, Gen.G quickly rose to the top, winning the Pacific Kickoff tournament by beating Paper Rex 3–1 in the grand final and qualifying for Masters Madrid.
 They continued their winstreak in Madrid, becoming the first Korean team to reach an international grand final, but narrowly losing out to Sentinels 2–3.
 Following this, Gen.G reached their third grand final in VCT Pacific Stage 1, but were beat out by Paper Rex 2–3 in the end.
 In the subsequent Masters Shanghai, Gen.G went on a flawless run, eventually defeating Team Heretics 3–2 in the grand final and becoming the first Pacific team to hoist an international trophy.
 Gen.G maintained their dominance in VCT Pacific Stage 2, beating out DRX 3–1 in the grand final and qualifying to Valorant Champions 2024.
 Their year would come to an end as Sentinels eliminated them in the group stage.